 These are much wider and heavier than the original single pane glass and do not fit in the glazing bars.
 Indeed, if you routed out enough wood to slide the new unit in the bar would simply snap.
 You must also consider the total weight of the sashes, the lead counter weights hidden in the box frame are weighted precisely to aid a smooth opening a closing action.
 Adding more weight to the sashes means adding extra lead to the counter balance system too.

 Right now, you’re probably thinking “Right, well if I can’t put double glazed units into my old sashes I’ll have to get upvc ones or just put on an extra jumper during the winter months.”

 New bespoke sash windows can be crafted that exactly match your existing sashes.
 Energy efficient slim double glazed units will be installed into them along with a hidden draught proofing system that has been tested to withstand winds up to 71 mph (a category 1 Hurricane starts at 74mph).

-Once these handcrafted sashes are placed back into the original box frame you’re left with beautiful, unique timber sash windows that are full of charm, look correct with the rest of the house and offer all the modern benefits a upvc imitation would bring.
+Once these handcrafted sashes are placed back into the original box frame you’re left with beautiful, unique timber sash windows that are full of charm and have all the modern benefits a upvc imitation would bring.

 If you want a home that retains its period character but still benefits from modern energy performance, draughty proofing and sound deadening without having to compromise with unsightly white plastic windows get in touch today.